 My thinking was never: What’s wrong with dieting or restriction?
 It was always: What’s wrong with me?

 And each time I went back into the yo-yo, the day 1 high was higher and the day 7 low (if I even made it that long) was always lower.
 I came out of it each time with a little bit of my confidence chipped away, until eventually, my weight was the only thing I cared about.
 It was an obsession to control and change and manipulate.

 It was a misguided attempt to love myself.
 It was an unconscious way to hate myself.

 I was strongly gripped in the all-or-nothing mentality.
 AND IT SUCKED.

-Nowadays, I think we can all agree that extreme diets based on deprivation don’t work.
+Nowadays, I think we can all agree that extreme diets based on deprivation and restriction don’t work.
 But, honestly, whenever you go on any “health kick” or “sugar-free detox,” or even when you’re just trying to make healthier choices, if you don’t have the right mindset, you can easily fall fully into all-or-nothing thinking.
 I know I did.